prostgles/prostgles-server-js/docs/server.md

     Defaults to "session_id"
   - **getUser** <span style="color: red">required</span> <span style="color: green;">(sid: string | undefined, dbo: DBOFullyTyped&lt;S&gt;, db: DB, client: LoginClientInfo, reqInfo: AuthClientRequest) =&gt; Awaitable&lt;...&gt;</span>

+    Required to allow self-managed or managed (by setting up loginSignupConfig) authentication.
     Used in:
-    - WS AUTHGUARD - allows connected SPA client to check if on protected route and needs to reload to ne redirected to login
-    - PublishParams - userData and/or sid (in testing) are passed to the publish function
+    - publish - userData and/or sid (in testing) are passed to the publish function
     - auth.expressConfig.use - express middleware to get user data and undefined sid is allowed to enable public users
+    - websocket authguard - allows connected SPA client to check if on protected route and needs to reload to ne redirected to login
   - **loginSignupConfig** <span style="color: grey">optional</span> <span style="color: green;">LoginSignupConfig</span>

     Will setup auth routes